adorsys/open-banking-gateway/how-to-start-with-project/README.md

 ## Building and running:

 ### Without FinTech part using 'Technical UI' to drive backend:

+This section is primarily for project-developers.
+'Technical-UI' is the stub UI to drive backend.

   1. `cd technical-ui`
-  1. `01.build.sh` - build docker images of required infrastructure
+  1. `01.build.sh` - build docker images of the required infrastructure
-  1. `02.start-dev-mode.sh` or `docker-compose up -e PROFILES=dev,no-encryption` in current directory - start the project (in development mode)
+  1. `02.start-dev-mode.sh` or `docker-compose up -e OPBA_PROFILES=dev,no-encryption` in current directory - start the project (in development mode)